 Don't leave this page because I'll reveal my second simple method.
 This method is just USEFUL when dealing with tough smells.

 Method 2 : Dealing with Tough Smells

-In order to mas the smell, you can mix at least 10 drops of your chosen essential oil to the baking soda.
-Mix everything with a whisk, making sure that there are no clumps.
-Put a liberal amount directly on where the stain used to be and let it sit there for 24 hours.
+Then, mix baking soda with a whisk, making sure that there are no clumps.
+Put a liberal amount directly on the stain and let it sit there for 24 hours.
+In order to mas the smell, you can also mix at least 10 drops of your chosen essential oil to the baking soda mixture.

-You can then vacuum your carpet again to remove the baking soda.
-If there is still some smell left, just apply the baking soda treatment again mixed with essential oils and vinegar until the smell is eradicated.
+Now, you can vacuum your carpet again to remove the baking soda.
+If there is still some smell left, just apply the baking soda treatment again mixed with essential oils and white vinegar until the smell is eradicated.